pmcgrenery/WxBrief/README.md

 - The radar/satellite frames play through the different radar frames when you press play at the bottom of the map.

-- The right and left chevrons let the user jump one frame forward or backwards when pressed.
+- Right and left chevrons to let the user jump one frame forward or backwards when pressed.

 - The satellite and radar change the overlay on the map.